-I shop at Home Depot fairly often.
-In fact, I dropped by today for some things and I didn’t even give a passing thought to the recent unwanted attention the retail chain has received.
+I shop at Home Depot fairly often, and in fact, I dropped by today for some things and I didn’t even give a passing thought to the recent unwanted attention the retail chain has received.
 Yes, in case you haven’t heard, on September 8th Home Depot confirmed a massive security breach, almost a week after credit card data linked to its customers went up for sale on a well-known black market website.
 The company is estimating that as many as 56 million credit cards may be at risk – more than the 40 million exposed during the Target credit card breach at the end of 2013.

 Nothing really changed for me; it was business as usual in a world where the threat of cyber warfare is a perpetual reality.
 Besides, I figure that a company is never stronger and more secure than after such a major cyber attack.
 And I always keep an eye out for strange or unexpected charges on my credit card.

 Major retail security attacks are getting so common place nowadays that it doesn’t even phase us anymore.
 We don’t even hear of all the smaller ones that happen.
 Now your guess is as good as mine as to why Home Depot – a chain with 2,266 stores and $79 billion in annual revenue – didn’t take more precautions to prevent this recent debacle.
 And it’s not like they weren’t warned.
 Bloomberg News points out that according to internal company emails and reports, Home Depot suffered two smaller hacks a year ago, after which security contractors urged the company to strengthen its cyberdefenses by activating a key, unused feature of its security software.
 This software security key would have added a layer of protection to the retail terminals where customers swipe their cards.
 Well, unfortunately the retail giant didn’t follow through on the advice, and the rest is history.